pyeventsourcing/eventsourcing/docs/topics/user_guide/index.rst

 User guide
 ==========

-This guide describes how to write an event sourced application in Python, using classes in this library.
+This guide describes how to write an event sourced application, using classes in this library.

 In the first section, a stand-alone event sourced domain model is developed, along with an application object that has minimal